Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 | 2015    | 947              | 1.15cm                      | 1.38cm                                   |
 | 1046    | 946              | 1.25cm                      | 1.24cm                                   |

-Here some of the points are leaked i.e they are present in both the train and the test set, but so it is and they are common to both models.
-This will be cleaned up in future work
+Here some of the points are leaked i.e they are present in both the user data while testing and in the train dataset , but so it is and they are common to both models.
+This will be cleaned up in future work.

 ## Experimentations